kaitumisuuringute-keskus/brmspy/README.md

 ## Known issues

-- Due to Windows' idiosyncrasies installing existing R packages or BRMS and its dependencies is NOT guaranteed to succeed in the same session.
-It is strongly recommended to restart your Python session.
-This also means autoloading previously used prebuilt environment on windows is disabled, call activate() to enable it.
+- Due to Windows' idiosyncrasies installing existing R packages (or cmdstanr) is NOT guaranteed to succeed in the same session if it has already been used.
+It is strongly recommended to restart your Python session before doing any installations when you have used it.
+This also means autoloading previously used prebuilt environment on windows is disabled, call activate() to load existing prebuilt runtime.

 ## Requirements